Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: The Proposed PU Learning Method

 At the second and final step, $\mathcal{P}$ and $\mathcal{RN}$ are used to train the final model $\Phi$ with minimal label noise, improving data quality and the effectiveness and efficiency of the model learning.

 This PU Learning method can be easily integrated with any classifier to predict the DR-relatedness of genes without known DR-relation, as this method is classifier-agnostic.
 Algorithm \ref{alg:cv+pul} shows the integration of our PU Learning method inside a standard nested cross-validation pipeline.
-Following the state-of-the-art for this task \cite{vega2022machine}, we perform a standard 10x5 nested-cross validation, searching in each inner loop over a set of PU Learning hyperparameter combinations $\{(k=3, t=\nicefrac{2}{3}), (k=3, t=1), (k=5, t=\nicefrac{4}{5}), (k=5, t=1), (k=8, t=\nicefrac{6}{8}), (k=8, t=\nicefrac{7}{8}), (k=8, t=1)\}$ selected in a data-driven manner.
+Following the state-of-the-art for this task \mbox{\cite{vega2022machine}}, we perform a standard 10x5 nested-cross validation, where in each iteration of the outer loop, an inner loop is applied to the training set to search over the set of PU Learning hyperparameter combinations ($k$, $t$) detailed in \mbox{\ref{apx:hyperparameters}}.

 To increase the robustness of the method, we include an optional step in the training pipeline (see lines 14-16, 22-24 of Algorithm \ref{alg:cv+pul}).
 Many of the feature sets of biological entities or genes are highly dimensional, and a similarity-based technique could make the PU Learning vulnerable to the \textit{curse of dimensionality}, i.e. the similarity metric would not be informative due to the low signal-to-noise ratio arising from the high number of uninformative features \cite{altman2018curse}.
 To solve this for high-dimensional feature sets we add the option of, initially, training a classifier of choice, and then selecting the feature set $\mathcal{F}$ to be used in the nearest neighbours algorithm as the $n_f$ most important features for that classifier, according to a feature importance measure.
 Using a model-based filter feature selection for a subsequent algorithm is a well-studied and efficient method compared to more complex feature selection methodologies \cite{grabczewski2005feature, ratanamahatana2003feature}.